 - Multiple carrier options for the shippers

-Other industries such as the automotive and retail industry also utilize air freight to achieve ‘just-in-time’ (JIT) inventory replenishment.
-JIT option allows stores, production lines to place order fulfillment based on demand as, and when required.
+Other industries such as the automotive and retail industries also utilize air freight to achieve ‘just-in-time’ (JIT) inventory replenishment.
+JIT option allows stores, and production lines to place order fulfillment based on demand as, and when required.
 It provides greater flexibility and reduces inventory and storage costs.

 But air freight also has its own disadvantages such as being one of the most expensive due to the requirement of speed and the fuel that is used.